gilangvperdana/React-Node-MicroServices/README.md

 ./query for Data Query Services || Running on Port 4002

-For K8s Cluster, there are added feature called "Moderation" it's running on Port 4003 [./moderation]
+For K8s Cluster, there are added feature called "Moderation" it's running on Port 4003 [./moderation] Moderation is filter service, word "orange" will be rejected if you use a Moderation service.
 ```

 ## Important
 ```
-If you don't want to use EventBus servies, you can replace index.js on posts and comments directory with index.js on ./backup directory.
+If you don't want to use EventBus services, you can replace index.js on posts and comments directory with index.js on ./backup directory.
+If you don't want to use Moderation services, you can deploy clientnomod-depl.yaml & commentsnomod-depl.yaml on infra k8s.
 If you want to deploy on K8s, please replace all index.js with index.js on ./index-k8s directory first, then rebuild image.
 ```